matthewsullivan-wf/slate/helm/cerebral-docs/README.md

 https://docs.helm.sh/helm/#helm-upgrade

-_Note_ : If you want to set a value like `12345`, such as setting an image id, you will want to use `--set-string` to avoid helm converting your number to a float.
+_Note_ : If you want to set a value like `12345`, such as setting an image id, you will want to use `--set-string` to avoid Helm converting your number to a float.
 [Customizing Charts](https://docs.helm.sh/using_helm/#customizing-the-chart-before-installing)

 ```console
 $ helm upgrade --install \